 Hopefully all this information is enough to convince you that this so-called "safe and natural" cleaner can pose a real risk to our health and our environment.

-But taking a quick look at the ingredients above can lead you to a safe alternative: hydrogen peroxide.
+But taking a quick look at the ingredients above can also lead you to a safe alternative: hydrogen peroxide.

-By adding a safe surfactant, such as the naturally occuring surfactant found in a few teaspoons of liquid soap nuts, a water softening ingredient, such as several teaspoons of baking soda, and a cup or more of hydrogen peroxide, you can create your own safer alternative of OxiClean for a fraction of the price.
+By adding a safe surfactant, such as the naturally-occurring surfactant found in a few teaspoons of liquid soap nuts, a water softening ingredient, such as several teaspoons of baking soda, and a cup or more of hydrogen peroxide, you can create your own safer alternative of OxiClean for a fraction of the price.